open-austin/Civic_Project/Schema.md

 * dataset -- Information posted to the web in machine consumable format.
 * document -- Information posted to the web in a human readable format.

+Note that the "mobile application" and "desktop application" types are reserved for native applications, that are specifically built for the target system.
+They are not intended for use by platform independent "web applications".

+An open issue is whether this field should be single value or list value.
+At this time, it seems like limiting to a single value that best represents the most important function of the project simplifies usage (i.e. a report that groups projects by type).
+Persuasive counter-examples where a list value would be beneficial are invited.

 ### status